Ilona has gardened actively for most of her life and has been a writer and webmaster online since 1998. Homeschooled all 10 of her children.

-Right Plants In The Right Place
+Right Plants in the Right Place

-Mentioned often, just what makes a plant "the right one"?
+Just what makes a plant "the right one"?

-Besides being suitable for your climate and soil conditions, ease of care is a factor for a busy home owner.
+Besides being suitable for your climate and soil conditions, ease of care is a factor for a busy homeowner.
 Plants that remain healthy without coddling, sprays, or dividing are a boon.

 Start out with stalwarts like Iris, peonies, and hardy roses, include good fillers like daisies, baby's breath (Gypsophila), and then add the accents of spires and spiky foliage plants to give height and vertical interest to the planting.